-Under the Tatkal scheme, a certain quota of tickets is set aside for reservations the day before travel.
+Under the Tatkal scheme, a certain quota of tickets is set aside for purchasing the day before travel.
 It's useful for when unexpected trips need to be undertaken, or where demand is heavy and it hasn't been possible to get a confirmed ticket.
 Tatkal tickets are available on most trains.
 However, extra charges are applicable, making the tickets are more costly.
 The charges are calculated as 10% of the basic fare for Second Class and 30% of basic fare for all other classes, subject to a minimum and a maximum.

 Passengers can make Tatkal bookings at railway stations that have facility, or online (follow these steps for booking online).
 Bookings for travel in air-conditioned classes open at 10 a.m. the day before departure.
 Sleeper class bookings start from 11 a.m.
 Tickets sell out quickly and can be hard to get though, and the Indian Railways website is known to crash due to congestion.